-Lactation : is not recommended as Cisplatin is excreted in human milk. -- --------------------------------------
+Lactation : is not recommended as Cisplatin is excreted in human mi Lactation: is n ot recommended as Cisplatin is excreted in human milk -- ----------------- ---------------- ----------------- ------------- ------------

 Administration: IV:

 - The Cisplatin solution should be administered by intravenous infusion throughout 6 to 8 hours.
 Do not administer as a rapid IV injection. - Administer appropriate pretreatment hydration and maintain adequate hydration and urinary output for 24 hours following cisplatin administration. - Needles or IV administration sets that contain aluminum should not be used in the preparation or administration; aluminum may react with cisplatin resulting in precipitate formation and loss of potency.